mbafford/textract-cli/README.md

 # AWS Credentials

 This uses [boto3](https://github.com/boto/boto3) for all of the API calls, so configuring the AWS credentials is the same as any other boto3 project.
 See [using boto3](https://github.com/boto/boto3#using-boto3) for more specifics.

+# Supported File Types

+- Standard image types (jpeg, png, tiff, gif, etc) should be supported
+ - folder mode only checks for a handful of file extensions
+ - single file mode submits a job for anything you pass, regardless of file type
+- Single-page PDF is supported
+- Multi-page PDF is NOT supported (only supported in asynchronous mode, in which case, [s3-ocr](https://simonwillison.net/2022/Jun/30/s3-ocr/) is likely a better choice)

 # Usage